Skip to content

 What Goes Up Varies

 Headline inflation hides category variation.
-Food and energy often run 1.5-2x the headline rate.
-Rent lags by 12-18 months then catches up.
+Food and energy have historically moved faster than the headline rate.
+Rent typically lags by 12–18 months then catches up.
 Technology and discretionary items can deflate while essentials inflate.
 For realistic planning, apply a category-specific rate for each major spending bucket rather than the headline figure.

 Quick example